Department of Sociology

 Please Note: Students who change their admission status must pay the fee associated with the new application.
 Degree-seeking students changing majors and/or seeking multiple degrees are required to complete a new application and pay the $40 fee.

 An additional international evaluation fee of $50.00 (U.S. currency) is required if the application is considered for admission based on foreign credentials.

-Applicants who are a Texas State University degree recipient or are currently enrolled at Texas State, you need to request transcripts for any coursework NOT listed on the Texas State transcript.
+Applicants who are Texas State University degree recipients or are currently enrolled at Texas State, you need to request transcripts for any coursework NOT listed on the Texas State transcript.
 The Graduate College will provide the Texas State transcripts.